 In areas of computer science such as Machine Learning and Information Retrieval, how well the developed algorithms function is measured by running the algorithms on data having associated ground truth showing the desired outcomes, and measuring the similarity of the algorithm outputs to the ground truth.
 Evaluations are often organised in a structured way in order to facilitate algorithm tests and make common data available on which algorithms can be evaluated.
-In the Information Retrieval area, there are regular cycles of evaluation campaigns such as the Text Retrieval Conference (TREC) [42], Conference and Labs of the Evaluation Forum (CLEF) [9], and the NTCIR (NII Test Collection for IR Systems) [24].
-In the area of machine learning, the series of PASCAL Challenges [33] from 2005-2013 are well known.
-Similar initiatives exist in other domains such as computer vision.
+In the Information Retrieval area, there are regular cycles of evaluation campaigns such as the Text Retrieval Conference (TREC) [Voorhees and Harman 2005], Conference and Labs of the Evaluation Forum (CLEF) [Ferro and Silvello 2014], and the NTCIR (NII Test Collection for IR Systems) [Kudo 2010].
+In the area of machine learning, the series of PASCAL Challenges [Quiñonero-Candela et al. 2006] from 2005-2013 are well known.
+Similar initiatives exist in other domains such as computer vision and web science.

-While the idea of running such evaluations is not new, the standard approach to running evaluations in the computational sciences involves distributing the data to the groups developing the systems so that they perform the computations locally and submit the results of the computations to the organisers for evaluation [20].
+While the idea of running such evaluations is not new, the standard approach to running evaluations in the computational sciences involves distributing the data to the groups developing the systems so that they perform the computations locally and submit the results of the computations to the organisers for evaluation [Jones and van Rijsbergen 1975].
 This is referred to as the Data-to-Algorithms paradigm.
 Participants submit the output of their software when run on a pre-published test dataset (a so-called "run").
 This approach, however, has several shortcomings, including a complete lack of reproducibility of the shared task, and the necessity to publish test datasets prematurely, albeit sans ground truth.
 Notwithstanding these shortcomings, the organizers of shared tasks frequently employ run submission for its minimal organizational overhead.
-Criticisms of this paradigm have discussed the need for continuous evaluation and not only linked to a competition and also component evaluation, which is important to better understand the performance linked to the many components of a system [14].
+Criticisms of this paradigm have discussed the need for continuous evaluation and not only linked to a competition and also component evaluation, which is important to better understand the performance linked to the many components of a system [Hanbury and Müller 2010].

-Evaluation-as-a-Service adopts the Algorithms-to-Data paradigm, in which the data are all stored on a (central) computational infrastructure, and participants can only access the data on this infrastructure [15].
+Evaluation-as-a-Service adopts the Algorithms-to-Data paradigm, in which the data are all stored on a (central) computational infrastructure, and participants can only access the data on this infrastructure [Hanbury et al. 2012].
 This can also avoid any contact of the researchers with the test data in case of sensitive data as only the algorithms and not the developers need to see the data.

-There are currently two main commercial platforms offering Data Science competitions: Kaggle1 and TopCoder.2 The Dream Challenges3 offers competitions to solve biomedical challenges and have started migrating towards a cloud-based solution.
+There are currently two main commercial platforms offering Data Science competitions: Kaggle and TopCoder.
+The Dream Challenges offers competitions to solve biomedical challenges and have started migrating towards a cloud-based solution.
 All of these platforms currently use the Data-to-Algorithms paradigm, the current industry standard, by requiring the participants to download the data and submit result files.
 None of them offer an Algorithms-to-Data approach, which is currently the only approach that allows for scaling to Big Data and using sensitive data in competitions, such as medical data sets.

-The Data-to-Algorithms approach of distributing data is often not practical, as the data may be:
+The Data-to-Algorithms approach of distributing data for challenges is in several cases not practical, because the data may be: